 Relationships with partners, family and friends often change after having a baby.
 Read about ways to deal with relationship stress and tackle issues.

-The change from a couple to a family of three, or possibly more, can be one of the biggest transformations you face when you become a parent.
+The change from a couple to a family of three, or possibly more, can be one of the biggest transformations you face when you become a parent (Delicate et al, 2018; NHS, 2019).

-While there are challenges in bringing up a baby - during the first year in particular - some couples grow stronger as they find a new respect for each other as parents and share experiences that bind them together.
-It can help to deal with any relationship problems you face after having a baby as they happen.
+While there are challenges in bringing up a baby — during the first year in particular, some couples grow stronger as they find a new respect for each other as parents and share experiences that bind them together (Doss et al, 2009; Delicate et al, 2018).
+If you are experiencing any relationship problems after having a baby, it can help to deal with the issues you face as they happen.

-One of the biggest factors leading to tension and issues in relationships after childbirth is tiredness.
-Lack of sleep can have a huge impact on day-to-day life and it’s useful to consider options for managing this.
+One of the biggest factors leading to tension and issues in relationships after childbirth is tiredness (Relate, no date).
+A lack of sleep can have a huge impact on day-to-day life and it’s useful to consider options for managing this.
 For example, when sleep deprivation kicks in, one parent may need to take some time sleeping in another room to catch up.

 New parents are often short of time too.
 The hours previously used for socialising, relaxing and domestic tasks can be sharply reduced, and this can change the dynamics of a relationship.

-Money — or lack of it — can also be a cause of stress for couples.
+Money — or lack of it — can also be a cause of stress for couples (Chin et al, 2011).
 For many new parents, adjusting to life on a reduced income or one salary can be especially challenging.
 Often, there are emotional issues underpinning money rows, such as the loss of financial independence or feeling the pressure of having to provide for the family.

 One partner may also be adjusting to life at home with a baby rather than being at work.
-It can help to recognise the underlying issues fuelling the tension and try to address that.
+So it can help to recognise the underlying issues fuelling the tension and try to address that.

 One, two, three

-With a first baby, the arrival can mean that two people who were the most important ones in each other’s lives now have a third (or more with twins or multiples) very important person to think about.
-Some parents find this transition difficult, struggling with the fact they are no longer at the forefront of their partner’s mind.
+With a first baby, their arrival can mean that two people who were the most important ones in each other’s lives now have a third (or more with twins or multiples) very important person to think about.
+Some parents find this transition difficult, struggling with the fact they are no longer at the forefront of their partner’s mind (Delicate et al, 2018).

-Partners can feel sidelined as mum concentrates on their child.
-Equally, some women may feel like they disappear as everyone focusses on the new baby.
-Mum may feel that her role is to simply care and feed rather than be a partner or person in her own right.
+Partners can feel sidelined as mum concentrates on their child (Musser et al, 2013).
+Equally, some women may feel like they disappear as everyone focuses on the new baby.
+Mum may feel that her role is to simply care for and feed the baby rather than be a partner or person in her own right.

 It’s important to acknowledge how roles might change and how this can make both parents feel.
-It’s also helpful to talk through each other’s day together to find out what’s been positive or challenging and gain an understanding of the other’s day.
+It’s also helpful to talk through each other’s day together to find out what’s been positive or challenging and to gain an understanding of the other’s day (McCourt, 2006).

 It helps to discuss each other’s views and try to develop a joint approach.
 Accepting that you may have different ways of looking after your baby is also important.
-Just because you do things differently doesn’t mean that one way is right or wrong.
+Just because you do things differently doesn’t mean that one way is right or wrong (Adamsons, 2013).
+Find out more about parenting as a team.

 The physical side of a relationship can also change dramatically — thanks to exhaustion, dealing with the physical and emotional impact of the birth, and the demands of life with a newborn.
-It can take time to feel like having sex again after birth.
+It can take time to feel like having sex again after birth (Brotherson, 2007).

-A positive approach is patience, a sense of humour, understanding, and a willingness to find new ways of expressing physical affection until you both feel ready to have sex again.
+A positive approach could involve patience, a sense of humour, understanding, and a willingness to find new ways of expressing physical affection until you both feel ready to have sex again.
+Read more about supporting your sexual relationship.

 Open and honest communication is vital in any relationship — and especially for new parents.